frankmng/work-day-scheduler/README.md

 ## Usage

-Simply click in the desired timeblock input area (middle column) and write the desired task.
-Save the task by clicking on the save button at the end of the timeblock and the task will be saved in the timeblock.
+Edit any of the middle input columns of each timeblock and add your desired task.
+Once done, save the task by clicking on the save button in the last column of the timeblock.
+When a task is saved successfully, you should get an alert "Appointment added to localStorage" at the top of the screen.

 ## Credits